 Among these surfactants, we can cite the Sodium Lauryl Sulfate (SLS) which is particularly irritating .
 But also the Sodium Laureth Sulfate (SLES), which is a strong pollutant and is allergenic .
 What should be remembered is that the surfactants mentioned above as well as other synthetic ones come from petrochemicals .
 Thus, they are responsible for various irritations or allergies .
 They are polluting and not very biodegradable .

 Note: these risks are not valid for all surfactants!

 At BeautyMix, what ingredient do we offer?

-In our homemade cosmetic recipes, we offer a foam concentrate.
-This ingredient is an alliance of different natural surfactants , making it possible to fulfill these different roles, without increasing the amount of ingredient purchases.
+In our homemade cosmetics recipes, we offer a foaming concentrate.
+This ingredient is an alliance of different natural surfactants , making it possible to fulfill these different roles, without multiplying the purchases of ingredients.

-It is specially formulated to combine softness , cleaning power and foaming .
-Ideal as a basis for creating your receipts washing products such as shower gels, shampoos, etc.
+It is specially formulated to combine softness , cleansing and foaming power.
+Ideal as a base to create your receipts cleansing products such as shower gels, shampoos , etc.

 By choosing this ingredient, you limit the number of ingredients present in your product for a 100% minimalist and controlled recipe.

-To learn more about this product, you can go to the dedicated product sheet just here.
+To find out more about this product, you can go to the dedicated product sheet just here.